sarahhershey99/JavaScript_Promises/README.md

    - Start out just logging the result to console to check if it is the value you expect
 3. From the result of the `then` promise consumer method, chain a `catch` method consumer and pass in a callback function
    - The callback function should receive the resolved value as the parameter
-   - Start out just logging the result to console to check if it is the value you expect

 ### Exercise 3: Update the DOM

 1. Replace the `console.log` statement in the `then` method callback parameter to